MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 To add a new UI element, highlight the appropriate web element and press **Ctrl & left-click**.
 After adding all the required elements, select **Done** to save them to the UI elements pane.

 > [!NOTE]
-> When the browser extension fails to communicate with Power Automate for desktop, the browser window is identified as a desktop application.
-As a result, Power Automate for desktop tries to grab UI elements for a desktop application and not a web page.
+> When the browser extension fails to communicate with Power Automate, the browser window is identified as a desktop application.
+As a result, Power Automate tries to grab UI elements for a desktop application and not a web page.

 ![Screenshot of the highlighted UI elements to capture.](.\media\web-automation\capturing-new-elements.png)